chomphuthip/cardstock/README.md

 I remember in 7th grade when I realised that the `()` and `[]` operators were just like the mathematical notation for a function's output.
 So, I thought it would be cool to write a language that only used brackets.
 Also, you need to press shift to type `()` and `{}` which is kind of annoying.

 I think the next step would be to write a LALR(1) parser generator for Powershell.
-This would drastically speed up the developement of Powershell tools that require a DSL to control them and is a super undertapped market.
+This would drastically speed up the developement of Powershell tools that require a DSL to control them.